 - Reconciliation of opening and closing ECLs

-2. Risk-Based Supervision
+2. What is How is Risk-Based Supervision Applied??

 Regulators use IFRS 9 data to: